Florida suspect in Haiti president killing deepens mystery - News Break

 The United Nations has been involved in Haiti on and off since 1990, but the last U.N. military peacekeepers left the country in 2017.

 Fox reported from Washington, Spencer reported from Ft.
 Lauderdale, Florida.
-Associated Press writers Manuel Rueda in Bogotá, Colombia, Mike Balsamo in Washington and Evens Sanon in Port-au-Prince contributed to this report.
+Associated Press writers Manuel Rueda in Bogotá, Colombia, and Evens Sanon in Port-au-Prince contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.